coreruleset/website/content/blog/2024-08-29-crs-versions-4-6-0-and-3-3-6-have-been-released.md

 ---
-title: CRS Versions 4.6.0 and 3.3.6 have been released
+title: CRS versions 4.6.0 and 3.3.6 have been released
 date: 2024-08-29
 author: amonachesi
 categories: